|

 the 1970s

-– also based on extensive multilingual
+– based on extensive multilingual

 archival research.